 Liquid trade waste

-Liquid Trade Waste (LTW) describes all liquid waste other than sewage discharged to the sewer, including but not limited to:
+Liquid trade waste (LTW) describes all liquid waste other than sewerage discharged to the sewer, including but not limited to:

 - commercial premises such as beauticians, hairdresser, florist, hotel, motel, restaurant, butcher, petrol/service station, supermarket, dentist